MAXIM THORNE (He/His), Chief Executive Officer

 “I know what it is like to feel the entire continuum of being young, marginalized and disenfranchised to becoming whole, empowered and American.
 Now more than ever, we need to reimagine, protect and strengthen the pillars of our democracy.
 We have to turbocharge and make real an intersectional and holistic democracy movement building on the centrality of the rich diversity of youth.
 Every innovation and tried and true is on the table, be it texting, digital organizing, short films, dorm storming, student panels, marches and more.” – Maxim Thorne

-AUDREY FERGUSON (She/Her), Organizer At-Large
+AUDREY FERGUSON (She/Her), Co-Chief, Organizing

 Audrey Ferguson received her B.A. in Philosophy from the University of Texas at Austin.
 During undergrad she helped found a LGBTQ+ sorority, while also advocating on a number of other issues.
 Since graduating she has spent her work and personal life as an organizer, aiming to build collective power and increase civic engagement.
 She has worked on many electoral and issue campaigns across the country, primarily focusing on issues of economic injustice and efforts to support underserved communities.